Disclosure: We love how our audience helps us grow. This post may contain affiliate links. Please check our disclosure policy for more information.

 On the way back in, we used our drinks vouchers, which turned out we were just using them instead of losing them.
 There was no way they could have served any drinks (apart from the free tea and coffee served) up until this point, so just something to bear in mind if you do buy some vouchers.

 It was also evident at this point how many people had been seasick.
-We spent all our time up on the upper open deck with about 8 others who were actively spotting and getting glimpses of the Whales.
-As for the other 80%, unfortunately the rough seas had got the better of them.
-It was shame though, especially for most of the kids who won’t have got the most out of the experience.
+We spent all our time upon the upper open deck with about 8 others who were actively spotting and getting glimpses of the Whales.
+As for the other 80%, unfortunately, the rough seas had got the better of them.
+It was a shame though, especially for most of the kids who won’t have got the most out of the experience.

 Biggles continued his commentary through the heads and back into the harbour.
 His local knowledge is impressive and you can tell he loves sharing all that he has learnt over the years.